Flotomate/product_docs/source/change-management/searching-changes.rst

 Using Search Bar
 ================

-Flotomate has a search bar for searching all available Changes in the system.
+Motadata has a search bar for searching all available Changes in the system.
 It supports the Advanced Search feature which allows a technician to use a combination of pre-defined search options and keywords.
 If the technician want to see the list of available options, then he has to click on the search bar.
 Technician can